uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Reports upload at each step now ( with the exception of offline reports )
  - ie. if a patient submits their medication but forgets to submit the rest of the report, it will still be recorded on the server
 - Allow patients to skip photo submission if they provide a reason
-- Confirmation screen has been removed and replaced with a confirmation, preview, and edit functionality on the homescreen's "Action Card"
+- Confirmation screen has been removed and replaced with a confirmation, preview, and edit functionality on the home-screen's "Action Card"
 - Make offline mode more clear

 Treatment Assistant Facing:
 - Added link to issue submission form
-- Added task for patietns that have missed a photo submission
+- Added task for patients that have missed a photo submission
  - Shows the reason they provided for skipping if applicable
-- Basic layout of improved task desing implemented at /review
+- Basic layout of improved task design implemented at /review

 Admin Panel:
 - Don't show accounts from the designated test site in results